opf/openproject/docs/user-guide/notifications/README.md

   ![notifications-bottom-bar](notifications-bottom-bar-4292960.png)

-- Addtionally, you can mark notifications as read in the work package full screen view by clicking on the envelope icon in the upper right corner of the details view.
+- Additionally, you can mark notifications as read in the work package full screen view by clicking on the envelope icon in the upper right corner of the details view.

 ![notification-full-screen-view-work-package](notification-full-screen-view-work-package.png)